ntontan/.github/profile/README.md

 To create a future-ready, inclusive, and connected learning ecosystem — empowering schools of every size with modern tools, collaborative learning, and data-driven education.

-> “Where school meets the future — together.”

 ## Our Philosophy